FirebaseExtended/reactfire/README.md

 ### Firebase Realtime Database

-Here is an example of how you can map data from the Realtime Databaseto your React component's local state:
+Here is an example of how you can map data from the Realtime Database to your React component's local state:

 ```js
 import firebase from './firebase.js';